 The last few years have been tough.
-Luckily, relief may be in your future because the federal government will be distributing the first of its newly increased 2023 Climate Action Incentive Payment (CAIP) to eligible Alberta residents next month.
+Luckily, relief may be in your future because the federal government will soon be sending out the last installment of their 2023-2024 Climate Action Incentive Payment (CAIP) to eligible Alberta residents.

 A tax-free credit distributed 4 times a year to millions of Canadians, CAIP was first sent out in July of 2021 and was meant to help offset the cost of federal pollution pricing.